Can You Pet the Dog?

-Can You Pet the Dog? is a Twitter account created by Tristan Cooper in March 2019 which documents whether dogs or an equivalent creature within selected video games can be pet by the player-character.
+Can You Pet the Dog? is a Twitter account created by Tristan Cooper in March 2019 which documents whether dogs or other creatures within selected video games can be petted by the player character.
+As of November 2024, the account is also available on Bluesky.

 Concept and history

 Cooper found that the stray dogs in Tom Clancy's The Division 2 could not be petted by players.
 He stated he "was frustrated that [the game] purposely put dogs in a poor situation, meant to evoke empathy from the player, but there was no way to comfort or care for these hungry, frightened creatures".
 He found other players had expressed similar concerns, and created the account, leading with The Division 2's inability to pet the dog, in March 2019.
 Subsequent tweets simply reported the ability or inability to pet dogs in games, with a screenshot showing this capacity.
 Cooper said that the action of dog-petting in games generally does not yield any type of in-game reward or benefit, but that "In an industry where living, never-ending games increasingly demand more and more of the player’s time, energy and focus, petting a dog can feel like a pressure release".
 Over time, Cooper focused less on games where dogs cannot be petted, outside of in-jokes within games, where the act of trying to pet a dog may have disastrous consequences for the player.
 Cooper felt the focus on a game's failure to include a pettable dog gave a game too much undesired negative attention, though does still include such games after checking with the developers ahead of time.

 Within about three months, the account had over 250,000 followers, and nearly 500,000 by November 2020.

 Cooper collaborated with Humble Bundle for a special bundle in September 2020 featuring games that were featured on the Twitter account that allowed players to pet dogs.
 In March 2020, Cooper started a second Twitter account Is Something Behind the Waterfall?, documenting whether players would discover hidden items on video game maps behind waterfalls.

 While games since the account's launch have promoted that one can pet the dog in their games in reference to the account, Cooper reacted angrily when he was mentioned by the Harry Potter Film Twitter account in a promotional tweet which showed that you would be able to pet cats in the upcoming game Hogwarts Legacy.
 The game is based on the Wizarding World by author J.K.
-Rowling, and while Rowling did not have any direct involvement in its creation, Cooper expressed that "in the end, the game lines the pockets" of someone Cooper believes is "awful", due to her anti-trans sentiment.
+Rowling, and while Rowling did not have any direct involvement in its creation, Cooper expressed that "in the end, the game lines the pockets" of someone Cooper believes is "awful", due to her views on transgender issues.